Saturday, July 22, 2017

 Tuesday, July 11, 2017

 Thanks Barbara for this lovely hydrangea.
-First planted at a lake home on Sylvan Lake it is now in a flower bed with a north-east exposure in Norglenwold.
-Most likely a Limelight or Annabelle Hydrangea.
+First planted at a lake home on Sylvan Lake it was moved to a flower bed with a north-east exposure in Norglenwold.
+Not sure yet what kind of Hydrangea it is.
+Another move at the end of August 2017 to a flower bed at the cabin on Sylvan Lake.

 |Planted July 10, 2017|